Shazwazza/UmbracoIdentity/README.md

 This package is built against Umbraco 7.2.4 and the Nuget dependency is also for that version though it will probably work with umbraco versions 7.1.6+ or 6.2.2+

-## Minimum Requirements:

-This package is built against Umbraco 7.2.4 and the Nuget dependency is also for that version though it will probably work with umbraco versions 7.1.6+ or 6.2.2+

 If you are running previous versions to 7.1.6 or 6.2.2 then in order for this to work you will need to apply a work around and enable this AppSetting:

     <add key="UmbracoIdentity:UseAsyncActionInvokerFix" value="true"/>